positron-solutions/derpconfig/README.md

 amount of configuration you are handling is much, much less.  **The NixOS options do turn on way too much, and we might need to bring in extra patches to tone the driver spam down.**

+These systems will not have any cool features turned on.
+Cool features are good.
+There is more work to be done.

 ## Reducing Defconfig (Subtractive Approach)